Documentation Index

 Get the Account ID

-1. Use the API Key generated on the previous step to access DigiCert's Account API.
+1. Use the API Key generated on the previous step to access the DigiCert's Account API.

-2. The response of the API will be an JSON with your Account ID.
+2. The response of the API will be a JSON with your Account ID.

-3. Enter the data on Segura, filling the Certificate Authority fields with the obtained API Key and Account ID.
+3. Enter the data in the Segura® Platform, filling the certificate authority fields with the obtained API Key and Account ID.

 4. Click Save.

-For information on how to create a DigiCert CA on Segura, see How to integrate with a DigiCert CA.
+For information on how to create a DigiCert CA in the Segura® Platform, see How to integrate with a DigiCert CA.

-For information on how to create an organization on Segura, see How to configure organizations.
+For information on how to create an organization in the Segura® Platform, see How to configure organizations.

 Generate a Certificate Signing Request (CSR)

-1. On Segura, in the navigation bar, hover over the Products menu and select Certificate Manager.
+1. On Segura® Platform, in the navigation bar, hover over the Products menu and select Certificate Manager.

 2. In the side menu, select Requests > SSL/TLS.